Skip to main content Skip to footer

 1. Accrual

-1. Full time Administrative Professional employees accrue paid vacation at a rate of 15 hours per month, or one hundred eighty hours (22.5 days) per year.
+1. Full-time Administrative Professional employees accrue paid vacation at a rate of 16 hours per month.

 2. Part-time and full-time (less than 1.0 FTE) Administrative Professional employees, normally scheduled to work 20 or more hours per week, accrue vacation time on a proportionate basis.
 Employees normally scheduled to work less than 20 hours per week do not accrue paid vacation.